ciceklab/UTRGAN/README.md

 ##### -lr
 - The learning rate of the Adam optimizer used to optimize the model parameters.
 The default value is 3e-5.

+##### -s
+- The number of iterations the optimization is performed.
+The default value is 3,000 iterations.

 ##### -dc
 - The number of Randomly selected genes.
 Default: 128.